Trimaz6855/particle-in-a-box/README.md

 I am designing this program as an extension of my 1st year physics module on Quantum Physics.

-## Particle in a 1 Dimensional Box

-## Particle in a 2 Dimensional Box

 ## Particle in a 3 Dimensional Box

 ### Implementation: